How to deal with alopecia

 Male and female pattern hair loss can be treated with medication; as a man you have two options, whereas as a woman you only have one:

-Minoxidil, also known as Regaine, can be bought over the counter without a prescription.
+Minoxidil (also known as Regaine for men or Regaine for women), can be bought over the counter without a prescription.
 You apply it daily to your scalp, and it works in a similar way to finasteride, though men and women can safely use it.

 You should see results within three months, though minoxidil is less effective than finasteride, and if you have skin problems on your scalp or suffer from a heart condition you should talk to your doctor first.

-Also known as Propecia, Finasteride is a prescription pill used in males to block the production of the hormone that causes hair follicles to shrink.
+Also known as Propecia, Finasteride is a prescription pill used in males to block the production of the hormone that causes male pattern baldness.
 You’ll usually see results within three to six months but should take it for at least a year before stopping.
-You will need to continue taking finasteride to see lasting results.
+You'll need to continue taking finasteride to see lasting results.

 It’s unsafe for women to use Finasteride.